Loonguinho/GoLangPortifolio/todo-list/README.md

   tasks [command]

 Available Commands:
-  create      Create a new task
+  add         Create a new task
   delete      Delete a task
   list        List all tasks
 ```